“One person in a van is a tramp, but two is an adventure.”

 The door was opened by a friendly English lady, and a fat golden retriever with a teddy bear in his mouth.
 The van had a full service history, and had been well looked after for most of its life by her engineer husband.
 My friend needed to hit the road.
 “You can stay with us while we sort out the paperwork,” offered the English couple.

 Things just got real.
-I was rapidly going to have to learn how to drive this thing all the way across France, and then figure out how to convert the thing…
+I was rapidly going to have to learn how to drive a huge left-hooker all the way across France, and then figure out how to convert the thing…

 How to convert your first van: